Strong convergence of Kleinian groups: the cracked eggshell: Self bumping and local connectivity

 Notice that a component $d$ of $\partial G$ is also a component of $\partial H$ and that the length given to $d$ by the restriction of $k_n(t)$ to $G$ is the same as the length given by the restriction to $H$.
 We just need to define how we glue together the metrics defined on $G$ and $H$ to get a complete definition of $k_n(t)$.
-For a component $c$ of $\partial G$, the Fenchel-Nielsen coordinates of $k_n(t)$ along $c$ are $\{(1-t)\ell_c(m_n)+t\ell_c(s_n),(1-t)\theta_c(m_n)+t\theta_c(s_n)\}$.\\
+For a component $c$ of $\partial G$, the Fenchel-Nielsen coordinates of $k_n(t)$ along $c$ are $\{(1-t)\ell_c(m_n)+t\ell_c(s_n),(1-t)\theta_c(m_n)+t\theta_c(s_n)\}$.

-Now a complete hyperbolic metric $k_n(t)$ has been defined on $\partial_{\chi<0} M$ for any $n\in\N$ and any $t\in[0,1]$.
+Now a complete hyperbolic metric $k_n(t)$ has been defined on $\partial_{\chi<0} M$ for every $n\in\N$ and all $t\in[0,1]$.
 It follows easily from the definition that, for a fixed $n$, $k_n(t)$ is a continuous path joining $m_n$ to $s_n$.
 The following two Claims will conclude the proof of Proposition \ref{segments}.